zjian107-su/100-days-of-code/log.md

 Work out and practice coding are similar.
 You don’t lift 130 pounds often in real life, but you practice it in the gym.
 You probably deal with APIs and data transformation more than design algorithms in programming, but we spend a lot of time on it anyway.
 I don’t think some senior SDEs can even do code practices but they are good at what they do!

 `Coding practice (future career growth) - Personal side project (social impact) - Work knowledge growth (current job performance)`**.
 Those three things are like sleep - study - social triangle in college.
 Well, at least I ate a good meal today.**
+### Day 51: Jun 1, 2022

+**Today's Progress**:
+- Coded for 0.5 hour

+**Thoughts:**
+I went to meet a few new friends from the local instead of staying in and finish my 18 practice questions.
+I think it is worthy because I met a lop rabbit and I cut all his nails for my friend.

 <!-- **Link to work:** [Calculator App](http://www.example.com) -->